Ashking-tech/QR-based-attendance/README.md

 4. **Access the Application:**
    - Open `http://localhost:3000` in your browser.
+   - Enter your ip address in "local host"
    - You can generate and scan QR codes for attendance.

 5. **View Attendance Data:**